scastro37/matchbox/README.md

-Este módulo proporciona una ayuda útil para crear la configuracion nencesaria y ejecutar Prettier ESLint y Git Hooks con los repositorios de [@scastro37/prettier-config](https://github.com/scastro37/prettier-config) y [@scastro37/eslint-config](https://github.com/scastro37/eslint-config)
+This module provides a useful help to create the necessary configuration and run Prettier ESLint and Git Hooks with the repositories of [@scastro37/prettier-config](https://github.com/scastro37/prettier-config) and [@scastro37/eslint-config](https://github.com/scastro37/eslint-config)

 ## Compatibility